The Emancipator (website): History

 Ibram X. Kendi and Bina Venkataraman, then with Boston University and The Boston Globe, respectively, met during the 2020 American protests for racial justice and shared a mutual interest in Boston's 19th-century abolitionist newspapers.
 They discussed William Lloyd Garrison's The Liberator and what a contemporary iteration would be like, modeled on Garrison's urgency and anti-gradualist approach to abolition.

 In 2021, they began to assemble an online newspaper on the model of CBS's The 19th.
 They received a budget from their institutions and sought new individual and foundation donors.
 The name "The Liberator" had already been trademarked by a Christian nonprofit, so Kendi and Venkataraman chose "The Emancipator" based on another 19th-century abolitionist newspaper.

 The Emancipator was launched in April 2022, with journalists Deborah D. Douglas and Amber Payne as co-editors-in-chief.

 The Globes involvement ended in March 2023.
-Venkataraman left the Globe at the end of 2022, and Kendi's departure from Boston University was announced in January 2025.
-The outlet relocated to Howard University in June 2025.
-At that time Amber Payne also announced she will step down as publisher.
+Venkataraman left the Globe shortly thereafter.
+The publication expanded its coverage into cultural analysis, earning recognition and awards for its work in that area.
+Kendi's departure from Boston University was announced in January 2025.
+Amber Payne stepped down as publisher in June 2025.

+The outlet relocated to Howard University in the fall of 2025 and relaunched in July 2026.
+The relaunch included an expansion into investigative and breaking news coverage, the addition of staff correspondents, and growth in the publication’s web and social media audiences.
+Kendi serves as editor-in-chief alongside Managing Editor Halimah Abdullah, an award-winning journalist whose career includes leading political and government coverage at NBC, ABC and NPR.